mv-lab/AISP/README.md

 - RAW images are already converted to standard RGGB pattern.
 - Mosaic and Demosaic functions are provided for visualization purposes only.
 - For the S7 dataset, most of the images are well-aligned, SSIM and PSNR should work as perceptual metrics.
 - For the HP20 dataset, most of the images are **not** aligned.
-The RGB from the ISP is the process of many transformations includding cropping and zooming.
-Therefore we recomend perceptual losses as SSIM, MSSSIM and KL-Divergence.
+The RGB from the ISP is the process of many transformations including cropping and zooming.
+Therefore, in this track we recommend perceptual losses as SSIM, MSSSIM and KL-Divergence.
 In this track, we focus on SSIM as standard metric, but we will consider internally the other mentioned metrics.
 - The ISP corrects many artifacts such as noise and blur.
 The original RAW images threfore might contain such artifacts.

 ## Related Work